atarukodaka/middleman-twitter-oembed/README.md

 ## Middleman::TwitterOembed

-An extension to render and/or convert twitter stauts id into e-Embed status.
+An extension to render and/or convert twitter stauts id into o-Embed status. see https://dev.twitter.com/rest/reference/get/statuses/oembed for detail of twitter o-Embed.

 ## Installation